foopod/blog-5.0/posts/2021-05-24-boids-on-gba.md

 ---
 layout: layouts/post.njk
 title: Making a boids simulation on the GBA
-description: Boids, an algorithm to mimic flocking birds.
-Now for GBA!
+description: Using the Butano Game Engine to make a Boids Simulation on the Gameboy Advance (GBA), Boids is an algorithm to mimic flocking birds flying and avoiding each other
 date: 2021-05-21
 tags:
     - post